mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_z1.rst

 Native Instruments Traktor Kontrol Z1
 =====================================

-Native Instruments Traktor Kontrol Z1 is a two-deck ultra-compact DJ controller with an integrated sound card.
-It features stereo sound output using two unbalanced RCA connectors and a standard headphone output (1/8" / 3.5 mm TRS) jack.
+Native Instruments Traktor Kontrol Z1 is a two-deck ultra-compact DJ controller with an integrated 96 kHz / 24-bit sound card.
+It features stereo sound output using two unbalanced RCA connectors and a standard headphone (1/8" / 3.5 mm TRS) output jack.
 The controller can be powered directly from the USB bus or by using an external power adapter.

 - `Traktor Kontrol Z1 product page <https://www.native-instruments.com/en/products/traktor/dj-controllers/traktor-kontrol-z1/>`__
 - `Mixxx forum mapping thread <https://mixxx.discourse.group/t/new-mapping-for-native-instruments-traktor-kontrol-z1/28436>`__